 Historic Preservation Degree Requirements

 The historic preservation major requires 37 credits from introductory, intermediate, and advanced course offerings within the department.
 Independent study and an internship are strongly encouraged.

 What courses will I take?

-Historic preservation at the University of Mary Washington encompasses architectural conservation, archaeology, urban planning and design, documentation, folk studies and folklore, fieldwork, material culture, museum curatorship and management, and international preservation.
+Historic preservation at the University of Mary Washington encompasses architectural conservation, archaeology, urban planning and design, documentation, fieldwork, material culture, museum curatorship and management, and international preservation.

 Many University of Mary Washington historic preservation majors find immediate employment after graduation, in fields as varied as archaeology, city planning, museum administration, building restoration, transportation policy, archiving, and cultural resource management.

 The Department of Historic Preservation maintains a job bank of internships and full-time positions across the country for which historic preservation majors and graduates may qualify.

 Internship and Job Opportunities